hammertoe/ArbitrumArenaGame/README.md

 - [License](#license)

 ## TL;DR
 You write a smart contract that controls your player in the arena.
-Each turn your contract is called with the game state.
+Each turn your contract is called with the game state, calculates your own strategy and returns an action: move, rest, defend or attack.
 Register that contract with the main arena contract and when the game is run, see how your player performs!

 ## Overview
 Arbitrum Arena is a turn-based strategy game where multiple players battle on a grid.
 Each player controls a unique character with the goal of eliminating other players through strategic moves and attacks.
 The game is hosted on the Arbitrum Sepolia network, offering fast and low-cost transactions.
 Players register their participation through their Ethereum wallets and interact with the game using smart contracts.